rodrigo-arenas/portfolio/README.md

 </h2>

 This is my website to resume my work as a data scientist.
-The page mainly uses React and react-bootstrap and is inspired by open-source components.
+The page mainly uses React and MUI and is inspired by open-source components.

 Feel free to use this project as a template, and please give a small credit by linking back to this project.
 If you found this project helpful, consider giving it a